janpetallo/Centsimple/README.md

 This project is a solid MVP with a clear roadmap for future features, including:

 - Savings Goals: A dedicated feature to create and track progress towards financial goals.
-- AI Integration: Exploring opportunities to integrate AI for smarter financial insights and automation.
+- AI-Powered Goal Forecaster: An enhancement to Savings Goals that will provide a realistic forecast of how long it will take to reach a goal.
-- Subscription Saver: A tool to manage and track recurring bills and subscriptions.
+- Subscription Saver: A tool to manage and track recurring bills and subscriptions using a scheduled cron job.
+- File Uploading: The ability to attach receipts to transactions using a secure, direct-to-cloud storage pattern.
 - Dark Mode: A complete, professionally designed dark theme.
 - Custom Form Components: Replacing all native browser controls (like dropdowns and date pickers) with fully-styled, custom components.